bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 ## Current Status

-Initial infrastructure and one end-to-end inferred binding are in place:
+Initial infrastructure and end-to-end inferred bindings are in place:

 - Binding JSON signature modes are validated before type conversion.
 - Mixed signatures are rejected.